 APIS Capital Management is an alternative asset manager specializing in long/short volatility strategies driven by our market experience and advanced machine learning algorithms.
 We focus on short-term volatility in the S&P 500 index, as represented in its options, the VIX index, and VIX futures.
 We also look at longer-term macroeconomic trends, as those dictate more global adjustments to our strategies.

 There is no doubt that the Trump presidency has been good for the stock market.

 Don Fishback Options & Trading Expert & Trainer.

 Over the long-term, stock returns follow earnings growth plus dividends (Vanguard founder John Bogle calls this “Investment Return”).

-Earnings growth has been explosive the past two years.
-According to S&P, total earnings of the stocks in the S&P 500 are up 45% since Trump took office.
+Earnings growth has been explosive in the past two years.
+According to S&P, the total earnings of the stocks in the S&P 500 are up 45% since Trump took office.

 The growth in earnings has taken place for three reasons: Corporate tax policy, deregulation, and improving economic activity.

 Although his opponents don’t want to admit it, Trump deserves credit for the first two.
 And improving economic activity is a consequence of the change in corporate taxes and deregulation.